 On your work computer, Microsoft Defender Firewall must be on to protect your computer from unauthorized access.
 To check if your computer's Microsoft Defender Firewall is on or off:

-- Click on the Start menu button then Settings (gear icon)
+- Click Start menu then Settings (gear icon)

-- Click on Firewall and network protection.
-You should see Firewall is on message next to Domain network, Private Network, and Public network.
+- Click Firewall & network protection.
+You should see Firewall is on message next to Domain network, Private network, and Public network.

-- If any of the three networks display a message Firewall is off, click on Turn on button to turn it back on or click on Restore settings button to restore firewall settings back to the recommended values.
+- If any of the three networks display a message that the Firewall is off, click Turn on to turn it back on or click Restore settings to restore firewall settings to the recommended values.

 For more information, please see Turn Microsoft Defender Firewall on or off